Health

 5. What is the process for obtaining an Acceptance Document?

-Once an inspection has been completed:
+Once an inspection is completed:

 6. What happens if an inspection fails?